 Ksfo bridge approach...similar to ksfo.

-continue across the coastal waters through the week as high
+the coastal waters through much of the forecast period.
+The

 Visit US at weather.Gov/sanfrancisco